open-education-api/specification/docs/community/README.md

 For more information on the Governance model, please access the [Governance](https://app.forestry.io/sites/s8lgqhmtjiapha/#/sections/docs/docs/governance/) link.

-To register for the working group and become an active part of the Community, please click **here**.
+To register for the working group and become an active part of the Community, please e-mail us at: info@openonderwijsapi.nl

 ## Decisions within GitHub